Quantum Signatures of Strange Attractors: Introduction

 The Caldirola–Kanai (CK) framework\cite{caldirola1941forze,10.1143/ptp/3.4.440} provides an alternative approach in which dissipation is incorporated directly into a time-dependent Hamiltonian for the system alone, without an explicit bath or noise term and introduced initially to model purely dissipative quantum motion—where friction leads to irreversible energy decay but no thermal fluctuations—the CK model has been explored in a variety of contexts, ranging from linear potentials and the harmonic oscillator to free-particle localization and two wavepacket interference\cite{SANZ20141}.

 In this work, we extend the CK approach to driven, dissipative mechanical systems and present, for the first time, phase‐space portraits of its strange attractor in terms of the Husimi distributions\cite{takahashi1985chaos}.
-We demonstrate our approach on the Duffing equation\cite{kovacic2011duffing}.
+We demonstrate our approach on the Duffing equation\cite{kovacic2011duffing, ueda1991survey}.
 By tracing their evolution under nonlinear driving and damping, we can visualize how dissipation sculpts the Husimi function into stretched, filamentary structures that mirror classical chaotic saddles.
 The Husimi smoothing\cite{takahashi1985chaos} is then applied to reveal the gradual loss of coherence along unstable manifolds.
-In doing so, we provide a complementary, geometric viewpoint to more familiar Lindblad- and Langevin-based analyses\cite{everitt2005signatures,everitt2011quantum,spiller1994emergence}, highlighting the distinct signatures of pure dissipation in the quantum-chaotic phase space.
+In doing so, we provide a complementary, geometric viewpoint to more familiar Lindblad- and Langevin-based analyses\cite{everitt2005signatures,everitt2011quantum,spiller1994emergence,ralph2017observing}, and the non-Hermitian approach of Iomin and Zaslavsky\cite{iomin2003breaking}, highlighting the distinct signatures of pure dissipation in the quantum-chaotic phase space.

+The central aim of this study is to characterize the phase-space morphology of dissipative quantum chaos, specifically addressing how the fractal geometry of classical strange attractors survives the smoothing effects of the uncertainty principle.
+By utilizing the Caldirola-Kanai Hamiltonian, we circumvent the phenomenological decoherence inherent in Lindblad formalisms to isolate the deterministic role of friction in quantum state evolution.
+The significance of this investigation for nonlinear dynamics lies in establishing that dissipation acts as a requisite localizing force, collapsing the wavefunction onto the classical invariant set.
+Our analysis of the out-of-time-ordered correlator (OTOC) provides a quantitative criterion for the quantum-classical transition, demonstrating that the recovery of the classical Lyapunov exponent is strictly dependent on the dissipation rate driving the system toward the semiclassical limit.